joverlee521/liri-node-app/README.md

     ![command prompt screenshot](../master/images/command-prompt.png)

     * Choose `movie-this` to search the OMDb API for details about a specific movie
-        * LIRI will then ask "Which movie do you want to search?":
+        * LIRI will ask "Which movie do you want to search?":

             ![movie-this input prompt screenshot](../master/images/movie-this-input-prompt.png)